zackbraksa/personal-website/src/content/posts/04-automate-dev-workflow-vscode-tasks.md

 isPublish: true
 ---

-# Automating your dev workflow with VS Code tasks

 If, like me, you are working on multiple full-stack web projects, you probably find yourself constantly switching between VS Code workspaces.
 Each time you launch a workspace, you have to run multiple commands to get your different builds up and running.

 While tmux and tmuxinator is a great tool to automate some of this repetitive work, you may prefer to use what is already built into VS Code.